Have you ever considered the humble board game as a Chinese language learning tool? Do you want to know the most popular Chinese board games?

 Another major difference – Xianqi has cannons, chariots and elephants for chess pieces, which I think we can all agree are way cooler than measly bishops and knights.

-If you want to learn the rules of Xiangqi in just three minutes, check out this video:
+WANT MORE?
+If you want to learn the rules of Xiangqi in justa matter of minutes – check out our guide to Chinese chess.

 Though not technically a board game – it’s played with tiles directly onto the tabletop – Majiang definitely deserves a mention here!